faisal212/micro-app-docs/README.no-code.md

 ## App Configuration Validation

-Before saving an AI-generated configuration, validation must pass:
+Before saving an AI-generated configuration, we will require validation to pass:

 ### 1) Schema validation
 Ensures: